Decision making must be improved

 Decision making should be science-based, not just evidence-based

-There has been a move to advocate evidence-based decision making, but unscrupulous politicians can just select a piece of evidence that fits with what they have decided to do, and claim that their decision is evidence-based.The longer term goal should be to make all policy making science-based
+There has been a move to advocate "evidence-based decision making", but poorly trained or unscrupulous politicians can just select a piece of evidence that fits with what they have decided to do, and claim that their decision is evidence-based.All policy making should be science-based

 If the process is fixed, the correct decisions will be made.The immediate goal should be to make campaigning science-based